The Bankrate promise

 Genesis Financial Solutions was founded in 2001 by a group of financial services experts.
 Their focus at first was on consumer loans.
 After the financial crisis of 2008, the group realized how much demand there was among consumers with low credit scores or limited credit history.

 As a result, the company began offering credit cards for these types of consumers.
-Today, Genesis Financial Solutions provides three card options that can help people in difficult credit circumstances get on their feet.
+Today, Genesis Financial Solutions provides three card options to help people in difficult credit circumstances get on their feet.

 Comparing Genesis credit cards